 The PhD in Civil Engineering is a research-oriented degree that requires course work combined with intensive research.
 The program requires a minimum of 72 credit hours beyond the bachelor’s degree.
 Thirty of the 72 credit hours can be met with either a nonthesis or thesis MS in Civil Engineering.
-This leaves 42 credit hours of which 18 credit hours must be Dissertation Research, a maximum of 9 credit hours can be Doctoral Research hours, and a minimum of 15 credit hours must be formal coursework.Up to 6 credit hours of the Doctoral Research can be replaced by independent study, or up to 9 credit hours can be replaced by additional formal coursework.
+This leaves 42 credit hours, of which 18 credit hours must be Dissertation Research and a minimum of 15 credit hours must be formal course work.
+A maximum of 9 credit hours of Doctoral Research hours can be used in the doctoral program, which could be replaced by additional formal course work.

-For students not having an MS degree who directly enter the PhD program (BS to PhD), there will be a minimum of 45 hours formal coursework (i.e., 30 credit hours identical to the coursework for a nonthesis MS in any of the Civil Engineering focus areas plus a minimum of 15 credit hours coursework past the MS).
+For students not having an MS degree who directly enter the PhD program (BS to PhD), there will be a minimum of 45 hours formal course work (i.e., 30 credit hours identical to the course work for a nonthesis MS in any of the Civil Engineering focus areas plus a minimum of 15 credit hours course work past the MS).
 In addition, these students can enroll for Doctoral Research credit hours during or after their first semester in the program.
-The 27 credit hours required in addition to the 45 credit hours coursework will be 18 credit hours in Dissertation Research, and a maximum of 9 credit hours in Doctoral Research.
-Up to 6 credit hours of the Doctoral Research can be replaced by independent study, or up to 9 credit hours can be replaced by additional formal coursework subject to the approval of the PhD adviser and the advisory committee.
+The 27 credit hours required in addition to the 45 credit hours course work will be 18 credit hours in Dissertation Research, and a maximum of 9 credit hours in Doctoral Research.
+Up to 9 credit hours of Doctoral Research can be replaced by additional formal course work subject to the approval of the PhD adviser and the advisory committee.

 For both MS to PhD and BS to PhD students, the program of study must be developed with an advisory committee and meet with departmental approval at the beginning of the PhD program, at which time transfer credit will be evaluated on a course-by-course basis.